 7:00 PM New Hope AFG, All Saints Episcopal Church, 151 N Main St, Brooklyn, MI (CD)

-10:30 AM Serenity Seekers, First Presbyterian Church (activity room in basement), 743 W. Michigan Ave., Jackson, MI (CD)
+10:30 AM Serenity Seekers, First Presbyterian Church (enter east door. go straight to library room), 743 W. Michigan Ave., Jackson, MI (CD)

 Lenawee County Al-Anon Meetings

 1:00 PM Sunday Afternoon AFG, First United Methodist Church, Room 5, 1245 W. Maple Ave, Adrian, MI (CD)

 12:00 PM NewSong Community Church, 5211 S Occidental Hwy, Tecumseh, MI 49286 (CD).
 Hybrid with concurrent Zoom meeting:

 7:00 PM Tuesday Night 12 & 12 AFG, Madison Church of the Nazarene, 3993 Treat Hwy., Adrian, MI (CD)

 7:30 PM Wednesday Night AFG, New Song Church (back building), 5211 S. Occidental Hwy., Tecumseh, MI (CD), Hybrid with Concurrent Zoom meeting:

 - Link: https://zoom.us/j/941141268?pwd=M1lRUW53WXBFODlPakltdTZ1L3lTZz09